SafeRL-Lab/Robust-Gymnasium/README.md

 ### Installation of the Environments

 1. **Create an environment (requires [Conda installation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)):**
+We are currently developing our environments on an Ubuntu system.
+The operating system version in our server is 20.04.3 LTS.

    Use the following command to create a new Conda environment named `robustgymnasium` with Python 3.11: